robertaicenogle/Biostats_Data_Analysis/README.md

 ### Finding Your Home Directory
 Every time you open the terminal application, it will open in the home directory.
 Using commands, we can find the terminal "path" to the home directory.

-To find the path to your home directory (or any directory), enter the command **pwd** after the prompt, $.
-Then press Enter to run, or execute, the command.  **pwd** stands for "print working directory."
+To find the path to your home directory (or any directory), enter the command 'pwd' after the prompt, $.
+Then press Enter to run, or execute, the command.  'pwd' stands for "print working directory."
 The working directory is the current directory you are working in.
 For example, right now we are working in the home directory.
-After we run the **pwd** command, the computer responds with current folder in use.
+After we run the 'pwd' command, the computer responds with current folder in use.

-The command to view files and folders in the terminal is **ls**, which means "list files."
-If we type **ls** after the prompt and press Enter, the terminal will print the folder names in alphabetical order from top to bottom and right to left.
+The command to view files and folders in the terminal is 'ls' which means "list files."
+If we type 'ls' after the prompt and press Enter, the terminal will print the folder names in alphabetical order from top to bottom and right to left.

 ### Navigating with the Terminal Application
-To navigate to a folder - for example Downloads - type cd Downloads.
+To navigate to a folder - for example Downloads - type 'cd Downloads'.
 The cd command means "change directory."

-To nagative to a new folder type cd ..
-The two dots after cd tells the computer to go back one level, which, in our case, is the home directory. ext, he would type cd Desktop and press Enter.
+To nagative to a new folder type 'cd ..'
+The two dots after cd tells the computer to go back one level, which, in our case, is the home directory. ext, he would type 'cd Desktop' and press Enter.
 Now Tom would be in his Desktop directory, or folder.

-Typing cd ~ returns a user to the main directory - the desktop folder.
+Typing 'cd ~' returns a user to the main directory - the desktop folder.

-A technique used by more experienced programmers is to type cd ../Desktop after the prompt and then press Enter.
+A technique used by more experienced programmers is to type 'cd ../Desktop' after the prompt and then press Enter.
 This command allows you to go back one directory, or folder, level from the Downloads directory to the home directory, and then navigate to the Desktop folder.
 Let's break this command down in detail.

-   - The cd .. tells the computer to go back up one level.
+   - The 'cd ..' tells the computer to go back up one level.
    - The forward slash "/" is a path separator.
    - After the forward slash, we add the directory or folder, Desktop.